ryan-aday/API_Project/README.md

 ### Overview
 Our page displays customizable daily updates.
 We provide stocks, news, and weather updates.
 The default location for the weather updates using a current location API, but can be set through a form.
 Stock data comes from the IEX API.
-Stock cards can be added and removed through a form.
+Stocks can be searched from the AlphaVantage API.
+They can be added or removed through a form.
 News data comes from The Guardian's API.
 The default news category is a random one, but it can be customized through a form.